What should News Futures

 How to Apply

-Complete the Working Group proposal form, linked at the top of this document and shared at NF Live.
-Submissions are reviewed by NF staff with final selections informed by a community vote.
+Complete the Working Group proposal form, linked at the top of this page.
+Submissions are reviewed by News Futures staff with final selections informed by the Gardening Club and a community vote.

 -